-16.6 Maintenance at FTI Premises
+6.0 APPENDIX: Maintenance at FTI Premises

 Due to the module's design, the maintenance of the interior components is a rather complex task, and not a field-expedient process.
-Maintenance is considered to be a process that can be correctly and securely performed at a dedicated maintenance depot operated and controlled by the manufacturer.
+Maintenance is considered a process that can be correctly and securely performed at a dedicated maintenance depot operated and controlled by the manufacturer.
 Thus, Vendor Requirement VE02.06.01 in the FIPS 140-1 document, requiring detailing the field maintenance process, is not applicable.